bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 ## Where can I get help?

-- First, contact [bih-cluster@charite.de](mailto:bih-cluster@charite.de) with your question.
+- First, have a look at our forums at [HPC-talk](https://hpc-talk.cubi.bihealth.org/) to see if someone already solved the same problem.
-  Here, administrators, CUBI, and other users alike are subscribed and can answer your question.
+  If not, create a new topic.
+Administrators, CUBI, and other users can see and answer your question.
 - For problems while connecting and logging in, please contact [helpdesk@mdc-berlin.de](mailto:helpdesk@mdc-berlin.de) or [helpdesk@charite.de](mailto:helpdesk@charite.de).
 - For problems with BIH HPC please contact [hpc-helpdesk@bihealth.de].